 Each year, we host 120 cultural events featuring local and international authors, scholars and artists, celebrating international cultures.
 In addition to the classes taught at our offices, our programs in schools across Minneapolis, St Paul and beyond, inspire hundreds of children and young adults to become Francophiles and life-long French speakers.

 Christina was born in Minneapolis and moved to Europe after college.
 After living in London and Montpellier, she spent nearly 9 years in Marseille, working as an English teacher and program coordinator in lycées and universities as well as several private institutions.
 Upon her return to Minnesota in 2007, she joined the Alliance Française de Minneapolis/St. Paul where she became the executive director in 2008.
 Christina was appointed Honorary Consul of France in Minnesota in 2014 and was named Chevalier dans l’Ordre de Palmes Académiques in 2015.
+Christina serves on the Board of Directors of the Federation of Alliances Françaises in the USA, Minneapolis/Tours Sister Cities Association, and Harambee Sports Club as well as holds the office of Secretary on the Board of Managers of AFMSP Real Estate Holdings, LLC.

 Anna Scallon has been part of the AF team for over a decade.
 Her first experience with AFMSP was as a child, when she began her French studies with after-school classes held by the Alliance at her school.
 Following graduation from the University of Minnesota with a double major in French Studies and Comparative Literature, Anna returned to AFMSP as an intern.
 Later, she took on the roles of Volunteer and Membership Coordinator, then Development Coordinator.
 In a new position as AFMSP’s first Development Director, Anna works on the Annual Campaign and Capital Campaign fundraising, grant submissions and sponsorships, and organizes the annual gala and fall fashion fundraiser.
 In her spare time, she enjoys reading, going out with friends, spending time on the St Croix River and foraging in Wisconsin.